-Lankenau Medical Associates (LMA) is the continuity practice for our Internal Medicine Residency.
-It is a resident and faculty co-practice centrally located in Lankenau Medical Center, which serves a complex, diverse mix of patients, predominantly from West Philadelphia and surrounding inner suburbs.
+Lankenau Medical Associates (LMA) is the continuity practice for our internal medicine residency.
+It's a resident and faculty co-practice centrally located in Lankenau Medical Center, part of Main Line Health, which serves a medically complex, diverse mix of patients from West Philadelphia and surrounding suburbs.
 Each categorical resident builds a panel of primary care patients over a three-year period.

-We place a high priority on the quality of our outpatient experience.
-To that end, we have invested significant time and resources into in improving LMA over the past few years.
-Recent improvements have included adding a dedicated Associate Program Director for Ambulatory Medicine, new ancillary staff members, a dedicated medical social worker, and a new practice management team run by Main Line HealthCare.
-During the COVID pandemic, we overhauled the office layout and schedule in order to maximize safe in-person clinical experiences for our residents.
+We prioritize the quality of our residents’ outpatient experience.
+Over the past few years, we have added an associate program director for ambulatory medicine, new ancillary staff members, a dedicated medical social worker, and a new practice management team run by Main Line HealthCare.
+During the COVID-19 pandemic, we created and streamlined a telemedicine workflow that prepares residents to practice in our post-pandemic world.

-Other unique features of LMA include a dedicated inpatient team, which prioritizes admitting LMA patients (and is often staffed by LMA internists and program leadership); an on-site psychology team to co-manage mental and physical health; and a community garden at Lankenau that provides fresh produce to our patients.
+Other features of LMA include an on-site doctoral-level psychologist and a community garden at Lankenau Medical Center that grows fresh produce for our patients.

 We transitioned to an "X+Y" scheduling model in 2021.
 This provides categorial residents uninterrupted time to focus on outpatient medicine during their "Y blocks," and a predicable "diastole" after intense inpatient rotations.
 This schedule has significantly improved continuity between patients and their resident primary care provider.
 Ambulatory residents are excused from clinical duties on Friday mornings for dedicated ambulatory education, which includes didactic lectures, point of care ultrasound (POCUS) training, and case-based discussions.